This is the time of year for Christmas lists…from the youngest family member to the oldest.

 “He who has not Christmas in his heart will never find it under a tree.”

-Here’s my list of the seven things better than any gadget, gizmo or goofy gift.
+Here’s our list of the seven things better than any gadget, gizmo, electronic toy or goofy gift with a new twist on the letter “I.”

-“You’d better think what you’re trying to do to me” is the old pop refrain from the classic Aretha Franklin song “Think.”
+“You’d better think what you’re trying to do to me” is the popular refrain from the classic Aretha Franklin song “Think.”

-We need to think about what we’re doing to and for others. . .but we must also think about what we’re doing to ourselves in the process.
+We need to think about what we’re doing for others. . .but we must also think about what we’re doing to ourselves in the process.

-But more exciting than all of this is knowing what God is thinking about us.
+But more exciting than all this is remembering what God is thinking about us.

 Jeremiah 29:11in the King James Version says: